Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the typical duration of an advance pricing agreement?

 The law does not define the duration of advance Swiss tax rulings.
 In practice, rulings are often either without a limited timeframe or last for three years.
 However, rulings remain valid only for as long as the actual facts are in line with the facts disclosed in them and the relevant law does not change.
+The duration of the validity of an advance pricing agreement will regularly be subject of negotiations between the parties.
+The Federal Tax Administration generally proposes a time limitation of several years.

 What fees apply to requests for advance pricing agreements?